Back to Resources

 The bottom line

-For most Canadian freelancers, consultants, and service providers under $400,000 in revenue, the Quick Method saves money and eliminates the need to track individual business expenses for GST purposes.
+For most low-expense Canadian freelancers, consultants, and service providers under $400,000 in revenue, the Quick Method saves money and greatly reduces the need to track individual business expenses for GST purposes (you still keep records and can claim ITCs on capital purchases).
 The math is simple, the election is straightforward, and the savings are real.

 If you have high eligible business expenses — significant equipment purchases, subcontractor costs, or office rent — run the numbers on both methods before deciding.
 The Regular Method can win in those situations.